wanjawischmeier/realtime-translation-backend/README.md

   - Docker compose is set up in `stats/beszel`
 - [x] Umami stats
   - Docker compose is set up in `stats/umami`
-- [ ] Prevent freeze (`No ASR output for 105.42s.
-Resetting buffer to prevent freezing.` not working)
   - whisperlivekit/whisper_streaming_custom/online_asr.py - line 231
   - Reset if delay greater than 20s?
 - [ ] Fix country coding in [transcription chunks](#transcript-chunk)